bcgov/sso-docs/docs/best-practices/specify-idp.md

 description: For more than 1 Identity Provider in your app, use IDP hint
 ---

-If more than one Identity Provider (IDP) is configured in a realm, Keycloak directs users to a login page where they can select the IdP they want to use for authentication.
-You can skip this selection page or override the default IdP by passing the optional query parameter `kc_idp_hint`.
-See [List of kc_idp_hints here](dos-donts#do-skip-the-standard-login-page)
+If more than one Identity Provider (IDP) is configured in a realm, Keycloak directs users to a login page where they can select the IDP they want to use for authentication.
+You can skip this selection page or override the default IDP by passing the optional query parameter `kc_idp_hint`.
+See [here](dos-donts#do-skip-the-standard-login-page) for list of supported kc_idp_hints

 There are two common ways to provide the IdP hint:

 - **When using a Keycloak adapter:** configure the idpHint option in the adapter settings.
 - **When not using an adapter:** include the parameter directly in the authorization URL in your code or configuration, for example: `http://localhost:8080/auth?kc_idp_hint=<idp_name>`